git/git-scm.com/README.md

     $ GENLANG=fr GENPATH=../progit2-fr rake local_genbook2

 Now you can run the Rails site to take a look.
-Specify an UPDATE_TOKEN so you can use the world's stupidest authentication mechanism:

-    $ UPDATE_TOKEN=something rails server
+    $ rails server

 The site should be running on http://localhost:3000